rgitrepo/kubernetes-beginner-to-pro/docs/day5/replicasets.md

 ### 6. Deleting Pods in a ReplicaSet <a name="deleting-pods-in-a-replicaset"></a>

 When a pod managed by a ReplicaSet is deleted, the ReplicaSet automatically creates a new one to maintain the desired replica count.
+That's why ReplicaSet has under spec a template with details about the pod so that when a pod dies the replicaSet knows exactly the specifications of the pod it's going to create to replace the dead one.

 **Command to Delete a Pod:**
 ```bash